sherifi/opentender-frontend/README.md

 };
 ```

-Note: The config file is backed into the js bundle, if you change anything you must rebuild the bundle.
+Note: The config file is baked into the js bundle, if you change anything you must rebuild the bundle.

 ## Commands